Professional Overhead Expense Disability

 MIB and other insurance companies may also furnish New York Life Insurance Company, its subsidiaries or the ABE with non-medical information (such as driving records, past convictions, hazardous sport or aviation activity, use of alcohol or drugs, and other applications for insurance).
 The information provided may include information that may predate the time frame stated on the medical questions section, if any, on this application.
 This information may be used during the underwriting and claims processes, where permitted by law.

-New York Life may release this information to the ABE, other insurance companies to which you may apply for insurance, or to which a claim for benefits may be submitted and to others whom you authorize in writing.
+New York Life Insurance Company may release this information to the ABE, other insurance companies to which you may apply for insurance, or to which a claim for benefits may be submitted and to others whom you authorize in writing.
 However, this will not be done in connection with test results concerning Acquired Immune Deficiency Syndrome (AIDS) or Human Immunodeficiency Virus (HIV).
 We may also make a brief report of your protected health information to MIB, but we will not disclose our underwriting decision.

 New York Life Insurance Company will not disclose such information to anyone except those you authorize or where required or permitted by law.
 Information in our files may be seen by New York Life Insurance Company and ABE employees, but only on a "need to know" basis in considering your request.
 Upon receipt of all requested information, we will make a determination as to whether your request for insurance can be approved.